raunak2007/blog/_posts/2023-03-26-CPTplanning.md

 ---

 # Ideas
-Health and fitness tracker: Develop a web app that allows users to track their daily exercie routines, water ntake, and nutrition.
+Health and fitness tracker: Develop a web app that allows users to track their daily exercise routines, water intake, and nutrition.
 The ap can store the user's data in a database and display it in graphs and charts.

 Personal finance manager: Create a program that help users manage their finances by tracking expenses, creating budgets, and generating reports.
 The program can use APIs to retrieve financial data and store it in a database.